Halicharan Narzary: International career

-Narzary represented India U19s and made his debut on 31 October 2011 against Turkmenistan U19, which India U19s won 3–1.
-He then made his debut for the India U23s in the 2013 AFC U-22 Championship qualifiers on 25 June 2012 by coming in as a 39th-minute substitute for Jeje Lalpekhlua against Iraq U23, which India U23 were vanquished by the score 2–1.
+Narzary represented India U19s and made his debut on 31 October 2011 in a match against Turkmenistan U19, which India U19s won 3–1.
+He made his debut for the India U23s in the 2013 AFC U-22 Championship qualifiers on 25 June 2012 by coming in as a 39th-minute substitute for Jeje Lalpekhlua against Iraq U23, which India U23 were vanquished by the score 2–1.

 Narzary was called-up for the India national football team to make his senior debut by representing them in the 2018 FIFA World Cup qualifiers.
 He made his debut on 12 March 2015 as an injury time substitute for Robin Singh against Nepal in a 2-0 win at Guwahati.
 Narzary was included in the Indian squad to take part in the 2015 SAFF Championship.
 He played in the final on 3 January 2016 against Afghanistan, which India emerged victorious by a score of 2–1, thereby winning his first international trophy.
 He scored his national debut goal in the friendly match against Bhutan on 13 August 2016, which ended in a comfortable 0–3 victory for India.
 He was included in the Indian squad for the 2019 AFC Asian Cup qualifiers, and also played in the last qualifying match of India against Kyrgyzstan on 27 March 2018, which India eventually lost 2–1 but topped the group table, thereby automatically qualifying for the AFC Asian Cup after the match against Macau after missing out the 2015's edition.
 Narzary was called-up for the Indian squad for the 2018 Intercontinental Cup.
 India qualified and met Kenya in final match, where Narzary started and India won the final 2–0, thus becoming the champions of first edition of the Intercontinental Cup.
 This was Narzary's second international title.
 He represented India in the 2019 AFC Asian Cup.
 He played his debut match in AFC Asian Cup tournament, and also his first of the 2019's edition on 6 January 2019, where India outplayed Thailand, and dismantled them with a score of 1–4.
 It was also India's first victory in an AFC Asian Cup match in 55 years, and was also their biggest win in Asian Cup history.
 He played all three matches in their group stage including the must-win match against Bahrain on 14 January, which turned out to be a 0–1 defeat for India, resulting in the elimination of India from the campaign.
 After the Asian Cup exit, India named their 35-man squad for the 2022 FIFA World Cup qualifiers, where Narzary was also called-up.